King Fahd University of Petroleum & Minerals

 Memory System Design (8 Lectures)

-memory design, locality of reference, memory hierarchy, DRAM and SRAM,
+design, locality of reference, memory hierarchy, DRAM and SRAM, direct-mapped,

-miss, write policy, write buffer, replacement policy, cache performance, CPI
+policy, write buffer, replacement policy, cache performance, CPI with memory

-with memory stall cycles, AMAT, two-level caches and their performance, main
+stall cycles, AMAT, two-level caches and their performance, main memory

-memory organization and performance.
-Virtual memory, address mapping, page
+organization and performance.
+Virtual memory, address mapping, page table,

-table, handling a page fault, TLB, virtual versus physical caches,
+handling a page fault, TLB, virtual versus physical caches, overlapped TLB and

 13.